guochengqian/PU-GCN/README.md

 # PU-GCN: Point Cloud Upsampling using Graph Convolutional Networks (CVPR21')
-This is the official implementation for paper [PU-GCN: Point Cloud Upsampling using Graph Convolutional Networks](https://arxiv.org/abs/1912.03264.pdf).
-We get accepted to CVPR21'.

-PU-GCN repo supports training our PU-GCN, and previous methods [PU-Net](https://arxiv.org/abs/1801.06761), [MPU (3PU)](https://arxiv.org/abs/1811.11286), [PU-GAN](https://arxiv.org/abs/1907.10844).
-Please kindly cite all of the methods.
+This is the official implementation for our CVPR 21' paper [PU-GCN: Point Cloud Upsampling using Graph Convolutional Networks](https://arxiv.org/abs/1912.03264.pdf).
+This repository supports training our PU-GCN, and previous methods [PU-Net](https://arxiv.org/abs/1801.06761), [MPU (3PU)](https://arxiv.org/abs/1811.11286), [PU-GAN](https://arxiv.org/abs/1907.10844).

+### Update
+* 2021/08/28: provide pretrained model. fix evaluation bug. add more tf_ops compilation instructions.

 ### Installation
 This repository is based on Tensorflow (1.13.1) and the TF operators from PointNet++.
 Therefore, you need to install tensorflow and compile the TF operators.

 You can check the `env_install.sh` for details how to install the environment.
 In the second step, for compiling TF operators, please check `compile.sh` in `tf_ops` folder, one has to manually change the path!!.

-### Usage
+### Prepare

 1. Clone the repository: